The limit in most U.S. counties is $484,350 for a single-family home, but many high-cost areas have a conforming loan limit of up to $679,650.

-To qualify for a jumbo mortgage, you will need to demonstrate good credit, a substantial down payment (often 20%+ down, but options are available for as little as 10.01% down), and high income.
+To qualify for a jumbo mortgage in South Carolina, you will need to demonstrate good credit, a substantial down payment (often 20%+ down, but options are available for as little as 10.01% down), and high income.

 Jumbo mortgages are subject to greater scrutiny than in the past.
 Under new mortgage laws enacted in 2014, all jumbo loans must qualify for Qualified Mortgage status, which protects lenders.

 Both fixed-rate jumbo loans and adjustable-rate loans are available.

 Properties that are located in counties with loan limits that exceed the base loan limit of $484,350 may be eligible for a High Balance/Super-Conforming loan.
 If this is true, the loan could be $484,351 up to $679,650 (the highest conforming loan limit), subject to the county's actual limit, per FHFA.